aromerovilla/individual_python_MBD/README.md

 5.1 Splitting Data

 I split the data to train it.
+I have divided it into X_train, X_test, y_train, y_test and fit the algorithm to do a linear regressiojn

 5.2 Linear Regression